degnbol/hyperTDA/README.md

 Piece-wise Linear curves converted to point-clouds, analysed with Persistent Homology, represented as HyperGraphs.

 ## INSTALL
+- Julia.
+CNN was tested under Julia v1.8.3 (CUDA and Flux had issues on linux for v1.8.5, v1.9.3, and v1.9.4).
 - `./install.sh` which sets a git alias `git root`, initializes submodules and runs `./install.jl`.
 - Julia packages are installed to local environment by `./install.sh` but they